 Breakfast is served from 6:45am each day.
-Breakfast consists of Milk, cereal, toast & spreads, yoghurt and fruit.
+Breakfast consists of Milk, cereal, toast & spreads, yoghurt, and fruit.
 Hot breakfasts will be served each week such as pancakes, bacon and eggs, omelettes etc.

 Afternoon tea is served between 3:30pm - 4.00 pm.
 Afternoon tea consists of fruit or vegetable platters and a healthy snack.
-There is a 4-week rotating menu that is created from parent surveys, children's surveys, suggestions and a nutrition checklist.
-These are completed each semester and a Summer and Winter menu is created.
+There is a 4-week rotating menu that is created from parent surveys, children's surveys, suggestions, and a nutrition checklist.
+These are completed seasonally during summer and winter.

-During vacation care children should bring a packed lunch every day, morning tea and afternoon tea unless stated otherwise on the program
+During vacation care children should bring a packed lunch every day, morning tea and afternoon tea unless stated otherwise on the program.